stenjo/SbankenToYNAB/README.md

 - Activate your SBanken Beta subscription: https://sbanken.no/om-oss/beta/
 - Make sure you have a BankID that works
 - Fill in you api access application form at https://secure.sbanken.no/Personal/ApiBeta/ApiHome.
 If you feel for it, advocate for SBankenToYNAB.
 - Get your application key, generate your password and allow access at https://secure.sbanken.no/Personal/ApiBeta/Info.
-Select all read access
+Select all read access.
+- Make sure you have selected: **Grants access to perform operations on APIBeta APIs (aka. developer portal)**
 - Your SBanken password will expire after three months and needs to be renewed then.

 # Get your YNAB access details.